- SAP has essentially announced they practice age discrimination.

 The Logical and Profit Basis in Age Discrimination

 Ageism has an entirely logical basis.
 Companies are looking for passive employees who will go along with whatever the company wants.
 Older employees are less likely to go with the program.
-As companies in the US have become more hierarchical, and the compensation paid by US companies to executives has greatly exceeded the compensation paid to workers, there is less of interest on the part of companies to accept any critical thinking on the part of employees.
+As companies in the US have become more hierarchical, and the compensation paid by US companies to executives has dramatically exceeded the compensation paid to workers, there is less of interest on the part of companies to accept any critical thinking on the part of employees.

 Looking past what amounts to a bunch of false information, it is quite apparent where the money that is wrung out of employees goes.
 This money is shifted upwards.

-Unsurprisingly, companies do not discuss the logic for hiring passive and servile workers, even though this is clearly at least part of the motivation for hiring not only younger workers, but also workers that lack citizenship, such as the enormously abused H1-B program.
-Again, there is not a single company that will discuss their motivation for hiring H1-B workers are based upon lowering wages, even though it is firmly established that H1-B workers not only work for lower wages, but they also lower the wages of the US domestic IT workers.
+Unsurprisingly, companies do not discuss the logic for hiring passive and humble workers, even though this is at least part of the motivation for hiring not only younger workers, but also workers that lack citizenship, such as the enormously abused H1-B program.
+Again, there is not a single company that will discuss their motivation for hiring H1-B workers are based upon lowering wages, even though it is firmly established that H1-B workers not only work for lower wages, but they also reduce the wages of the US domestic IT workers.
 Here again, the media is complicit in expressing every single H1-B visa holder as “highly skilled” even though most H1-B visa holders do not meet the description.
 Most are moderately skilled, not highly skilled.
-The Indian media, much like the US media is continually referring to H1-B visa holders as highly skilled without any thinking or debate on the topic.
+The Indian media, much like the US media, is continually referring to H1-B visa holders as highly skilled without any thinking or debate on the topic.

 The Bait and Switch in Later Career Employment

 There is a highly dishonest aspect to shedding older or more seasoned workers.
 A primary reason that younger workers make an effort to get ahead and to get skills is that they believe they will be able to have a long career from doing so.
 However, by shedding them as they become more expensive and less compliant, this creates a bait and switch on the young employees.
 That is companies that shed these workers once they reach their “used by date” don’t deserve the motivation of the younger workers they are hiring the first place.
 For this reason, it should be better publicized that these firms view their employees as disposable parts, to be discarded long before their effectiveness begins to wane.
-And as unionization has declined so much in the US, companies can get away with just borrowing workers, and discarding them, and they can count on media entities — owned by other billionaires to talk up how this supports “real innovation.”
+And as unionization has declined so much in the US, companies can get away with just borrowing workers, and discarding them.
+They can count on media entities — owned by other billionaires to talk up how this supports “real innovation.”

-The major media entities don’t even have to be convinced by enormous companies like SAP to repeat false information to their readers.
+The significant media entities don’t even have to be convinced by large companies like SAP to repeat false information to their readers.
 Those that own major media outlets are themselves elite entities.
 Bloomberg is owned by Michael Bloomberg, who has a net worth of $55 billion, making him the 6th most wealthy person in the US.
 Hasso Plattner is worth $14 billion.
 They already agree on hiding the information about how companies manipulate labor even if they have never met in person.
 By the time Trump leaves office, the US will have unprecedented levels of media consolidation as his FCC is repealing the restrictions on vertical integration in media.

 This is the outcome of media consolidation.